voussoir/etiquette/README.md

 Documentation is still a work in progress.
 In general,

-- You must make the `etiquette` package importable by placing it in one of your lib paths.
-I use filesystem junctions for this purpose.
+- You must make the `etiquette` package importable by placing it in one of your lib paths because I have not made a setup.py yet.
+Rather than actually moving the folder I just use filesystem junctions.
 - Run `python etiquette_flask_launch.py [port]` to launch the flask server.
 Port defaults to 5000 if not provided.
 - Run `python -i etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
 Try things like `P.new_photo` or `P.digest_directory`.